Updated | September 23, 2025

 Theory Building and Examples

-Theory building requires the application of higher-level thinking skills compared to theory testing.
+Theory building in research requires the application of higher-level critical thinking skills compared to theory testing.
 Doctoral degree students or dissertation writers engage in this kind of research.

 Why is this so?
 I expound some more on the difference between theory building and theory testing as activities of graduate students in the next sections.